hwuoft/hwuoft/README.md

 - 🌱 a __Full-Stack Engineer__ intern

 ## 🌟 About Me
 I am a passionate computer science student specializing in software engineering and cloud technologies.
-With experience as both a **Full-Stack Engineer** and a **Site Reliability Engineer**, I thrive on solving complex problems and building scalable systems.
+With experience as both a **Full-Stack Engineer** and a **Site Reliability Engineer**, I enjoy solving complex problems and building scalable systems.

 ---